-- This system design activity addresses two questions:

-- How shall we realize the subsystems: With hardware or with software?

-- How do we map the object model onto the chosen hardware and/or software?

-- Mapping the Objects:

-- Processor, Memory, Input/Output

-- Mapping the Associations:

-- Network connections
+- This system design activity addresses two questions: - How shall we realize the subsystems: With hardware or with software? - If hardware is chosen, how to proceed is out of the scope of the current course - How do we map the object model onto the chosen hardware and/or software? - Mapping the Objects: - Processor, Memory, Input/Output - Mapping the Associations: - Network connections